KnowledgeForwardSolutions/CheckDigits.Net/README.md

     _ => '\0'
 };

-// Note that this is quasigroup uses a simple shift pattern for the values.
+// Note that this quasigroup uses a simple shift pattern for the values.
 // It is only being used as an example of how to create a custom quasigroup and
 // you should not use this quasigroup for production purposes without first analyzing
 // the error detection capabilities of the quasigroup for your particular use case.